-In this section we also asked what people thought about level current of Home Undergraduate Tuition Fees which at present lie at £9000 per year.
-As might expect. overwhelming response was that they were too high.
-This result was across representative group except one.
+In this section we also asked what people thought about the current level of Home Undergraduate Tuition Fees which at present lie at £9000 per year.
+As you might expect, the overwhelming response was that they were too high.
+This result was shared across every representative group except one.
 Overseas students had a bimodal distribution with the joint leaders being that £9000 is either 'Too Little' or 'Depends on the course.
-This seems in keeping with a feeling of frustration at the fact that Overseas fees are so much higher than that Home Undergraduates.
+This seems in keeping with a feeling of frustration at the fact that Overseas fees are so much hiaher than that of Home Undergraduates.